artefactual/archivematica-docs/admin-manual/installation/dashboard-config.rst

 IP whitelist
 ^^^^^^^^^^^^

-In addition to creating API keys, you'll need to add the IP of any computer making REST requests to the REST API whitelist.
+The API key is always required but in some cases the administrator may want to add an additional security measurement.
+IP whitelisting allows you to create a list of trusted IP addresses from which you can access to the API.

 The IP whitelist can be edited in the administration interface at ``/administration/api/``.
+If the whitelist is empty all requests will be allowed.

 Approving a transfer
 ^^^^^^^^^^^^^^^^^^^^